The Roughneck Paradox: High Income, No Retirement

 Before you can build wealth, you need to protect what you're earning.
 Two non-negotiables:

 Life insurance: If you have a family, a mortgage, or anyone depending on your oilfield income, life insurance is the first financial layer.
 The oilfield is legitimately dangerous — the BLS reports fatality rates in oil and gas extraction of approximately 14–16 deaths per 100,000 workers, among the highest of any industry.
+Understanding how high-risk occupations are classified by underwriters helps you prepare for the application process.
 A $500,000–$1,000,000 term life policy for a healthy 35-year-old non-smoker might cost $50–$100/month.
 That's the foundation.

 Disability insurance: You're more likely to be injured and unable to work than to die on the job.
 A long-term disability policy that replaces 60–70% of your income is critical protection — especially with own-occupation coverage so you're paid if you can't do oilfield work, not just if you can't work at all.